THE CAPITAL STACK PLATFORM™

 What is a SAFE in venture capital?

-A SAFE (Simple Agreement for Future Equity) is an investment instrument that allows investors to provide capital to a startup today in exchange for equity in a future priced funding round.
+A SAFE, or Simple Agreement for Future Equity, is an investment instrument that gives investors the right to receive equity in a future priced round.
 SAFEs are commonly used in early-stage financing because they defer valuation negotiations until a later institutional round.

 What is a convertible note?

 A convertible note is a form of debt that converts into equity during a future financing round.
-Investors lend capital to the company initially, and the loan converts into shares once a priced venture round occurs, typically with a discount or valuation cap.
+Investors lend capital to the company initially, and the note converts into shares once a priced round occurs, typically with a valuation cap or discount.

 Why are SPVs used in venture capital rounds?

-A Special Purpose Vehicle (SPV) is a legal entity created to pool capital from multiple investors into a single investment structure.
-SPVs simplify cap tables, centralise governance rights, and allow multiple investors to participate in a round through one consolidated vehicle.
+SPVs are used to pool capital from multiple investors into a single structured investment vehicle.
+They simplify cap tables, centralise governance rights, and make it easier for multiple investors to participate in one round.

 What is an independent startup rating?

-Independent startup ratings are third-party assessments of a company's structural readiness for venture capital investment.
-These evaluations review factors such as governance discipline, financial structure, capital efficiency, and execution risk.
+An independent startup rating is a third-party assessment of a company’s structural readiness for venture capital investment.
+These evaluations typically review governance discipline, financial structure, capital efficiency, and execution risk.

 How do investors participate in venture capital rounds?